lawrencetang20/oilresearch/README.md

 -- **excel_csv** holds all downloaded data (could not get API without paying for subscription for majority of data)

--- **final_products** holds all the code for the finals graphs, and other data points ne eded for blog posts and publications for Catherine Wolfram, plots are interactive using matplotlib, saved figures go into the saved_pngs folder

-  -- to change things, go to setup.py
+-- **final_products** holds all the code for the finals graphs, and other data points ne eded for blog posts and publications for Catherine Wolfram, plots are interactive using matplotlib, saved figures go into the saved_pngs folder (to change things, go to setup.py)

 -- **other** holds original graphs I remade